 Where To Stay In Napa Valley

-Whenever I travel, location and price are most important to me, so for my standards, I was beyond happy with 3 Palms Napa Valley Hotel.
+Whenever I travel, location and price are most important to me, so for my standards, I was beyond happy with the 3 Palms Napa Valley Hotel.
 It sits in the heart of downtown Napa and the rooms are spotless, charming, and comfortable.
 They don’t serve food, but they have coffee in the morning and a pool.
 I will absolutely stay there again.